-New Swiss Data Protection Act (nDSG) – What is extremely important since 01.09.2023?
+New Swiss Data Protection Act (nDSG) – What has been extremely important since 01.09.2023?

 I will explain why IT security is even more important as a result and why many are only now reacting.